andyatkinson/andyatkinson.github.io/_posts/2023-05-26-better-writing-vale.md

 It’s a configurable tool and has loads of options.[^engwriting]

-I’ve used it on book chapters that are 25 pages in length and it's able to chew through that much text content in about 25 on my M1 MacBook Air.
+I’ve used it on book chapters that are 25 pages in length and it's able to chew through that much text content in about 25 seconds on my M1 MacBook Air.

 I have pushed up my Vale config for this blog.[^valeconfig]